brev-dev/another_esp8266_sensor_board/README.md

 The board was designed in [KiCad](https://www.kicad.org/), and I had them manufactured by [JLCPCB](https://jlcpcb.com).
 KiCad files and the information required by JLCPCB are provided in the respective directories.

+Please go-easy on the schematic; I know it's ugly and desperately in need of splitting into multiple parts.
+Remember, this is my first PCB design!

 ### Enclosure

 8mm M2.6 screws are needed to attach the board to the box, such as these ([purchase link](https://www.aliexpress.com/item/4000108693024.html))